Graduate Student FAQ

 - You should expect to become better acquainted with the professors in graduate school.
 Class sizes are smaller, and there tends to be more mentoring and advising at this level than at the undergraduate level.

 - You will be expected to be self-motivated in your course work and show progress toward becoming an independent learner and a contributor to sociological knowledge.
 You will be critically examining primary sources written by sociologists and forming your own perspectives on the field.

+You will meet with the Graduate Program Director to advise on courses.
 A typical schedule for a full-time graduate student in the first semester is to take

 - Social Theory

 Yes.
 All students must complete a minimum of 36 semester hours to complete the degree with an overall grade point average of 3.0 or above.
 A student who does not maintain a 3.0 average may be dropped from the M.S. program at any time by the Graduate Program Committee.
 A review of all first‐year graduate students will be conducted at the end of their second semester by the Graduate Program Committee.
 The purpose of this review will be to assess all first‐year students on their satisfactory/unsatisfactory progress toward the degree.

 Yes.
 Online students should have either a built-in or external webcam to be able to participate in virtual meetings with professors and students.
 Also, we highly recommend use of a broadband connection, especially in these virtual meetings.

 All students will have VCU computer accounts set up for them as part of the admissions process.
 VCU Technology Services provides a Quick Start page that contains information for new students.